geometricdl/geometricdl.github.io/lectures_draft.md

 permalink: /lectures_draft/
 ---

-As part of the [African Master's in Machine Intelligence](https://aimsammi.org/) (AMMI 2022), we have delivered a course on Geometric Deep Learing (**GDL100**), which closely follows the contents of our [GDL proto-book](https://arxiv.org/abs/2104.13478).
+As part of the [African Master's in Machine Intelligence](https://aimsammi.org/) (AMMI), we have delivered a course on Geometric Deep Learing (**GDL100**), which closely follows the contents of our [GDL proto-book](https://arxiv.org/abs/2104.13478).
 We make all materials and artefacts from this course publicly available, as companion material for our proto-book, as well as a way to dive deeper into some of the contents for future iterations of the book.

 [**All lecture recordings**](https://www.youtube.com/playlist?list=PLn2-dEmQeTfSLXW8yXP4q_Ii58wFdxb3C)